Celebrating BC and World Rivers Day: September 21-24

 In 2003, the Fraser River Discovery Centre hosted its first festival on the New Westminster riverfront in honour of the Fraser River.
 Since its inception, the festival has continued to grow steadily with new and exciting components that highlight and celebrate the environmental, economic, and socio-cultural importance of the Fraser River.

 Friday, September 23 the Fraser River Discovery Centre will host the unveiling of the 2016 *click* photos of the fraser exhibit.
-The *click* exhibit will be accompanied by an art show featuring local artists.
-More information about the exhibit and how to become a participating artist can be found under the *click* tab.
+The *click* exhibit will be accompanied by the Living, Working River Art Exhibition.
+More information about the exhibit can be found under the *click* tab.

 Presented by Port of Vancouver, RiverFest is a FREE family-friendly festival, and a great way to enjoy a beautiful fall day along the mighty Fraser River.
-Visit the What's Happening? page for up-to-date information and a complete list of activities and events that will be happening throughout the festival.
+Visit the Schedule of Events page for up-to-date information and a complete list of activities and events that will be happening throughout the festival on Saturday, September 24th.

 We wish to advise everyone attending RiverFest 2016 that staff and volunteer photographers will be snapping pictures and taking videos of all the fun everyone is having throughout the festival.
 Selected images will be used in promotional materials of future RiverFest events.
 Thank you for your support, and don't forget to bring your biggest smile!